Table of Contents The 2022 Technology Trends to Watch forTech Trend...

 Allowing individual employees to purchase SaaS tools isn’t inherently problematic.
 Issues arise, however, due to a lack of centralized governance by IT teams, who normally control IT budgets and spending, and vet security protocols.

 According to Zylo’s 2022 SaaS Benchmarks, today’s IT departments control just 27% of all SaaS spending in the typical company—but directly manage only 23% of SaaS applications.
 With this data, it’s easy to see how shadow IT increasingly becomes problematic for organizations of all sizes.

 Some of the key shadow IT risks include:

 - Increased costs: Unmanaged purchases and unknown spending on SaaS applications can quickly spiral out of control.
-According to Zylo data, about one-third of all employees purchase SaaS applications via credit cards and expense reimbursement at an average cost of about $600 per SaaS tool.
+According to Zylo data, about one-fifth of all employees purchase SaaS applications via credit cards and expense reimbursement at an average cost of about $600 per SaaS tool.

 - Decreased value for existing software investments: De-evaluation occurs when employees independently purchase SaaS applications that directly compete with company-managed software.
 For example, many employees purchased Zoom Pro accounts during the start of the COVID pandemic at a cost of $15 per month, even when their organizations already paid for and managed a separate video conferencing solution.

 - Increased likelihood of cybersecurity risks: Potential security risks multiply when software applications bypass IT’s standard vetting and security review.
 From personally identifiable information (PII) to intellectual property, SaaS applications contain a wealth of business-related data.
 Considering the average data breach costs organizations more than $8 million dollars, shadow IT poses a significant risk.